grinventions/mimblewimble-py/README.md

-# grinventory-py
+# Mimblewimble in Python

-Grinventory is meant to be a Python-based toolset for the [grin cryptocurrency](https://grin.mw/).
+We are building the first Python-based implementation of the Mimblewimble protocol for the [grin cryptocurrency](https://grin.mw/).
 At the moment it is at the most early stage of development.
 Heavily based on the [grin++ wallet](https://github.com/GrinPlusPlus/GrinPlusPlus).

 ## Expected features